jinchengJL/harmonica/README.md

 Harmonica Programming Language

 ## Overview
-This started as a course project at Columbia University and I'm now using it to experiment with language features just for fun.
+This was a course project at Columbia University.

 Harmonica is a mixture of Go-Python language with support for functional programming and concurrency.